james-daily/phrase-reuse/README.md

 # phrase-reuse
-Analysis of reuse of phrases in legal opinions
+An analysis of the reuse of words and phrases in legal opinions, prepared for an amicus brief in the case _Google v.
+Oracle_.